Pricing ASICs for Cryptocurrency Mining: Empirical Evaluation

 \section{Empirical Evaluation}

-We now turn to employ our analysis on real world data, deriving prices for an ASIC, specifically the Bitmain Antminer S9, a single hardware platform that has dominated the ASIC market for an extended period of time, and has lately been replaced.
-We compare these prices to historical market prices.
+We now employ our methods on real world data, deriving prices for the \emph{Bitmain Antminer S9}, an \gls{ASIC} which has dominated the market for an extended period of time, and constitutes around $33\%$ of the currently active hash-rate on Bitcoin \cite{harper2022hashrate,volpicelli2022as}.